 - ½ cup plain white (vegan) yoghurt

-- 1 tbsp maple syrup or sweetener of your choice
+- 1 tablespoon maple syrup or sweetener of your choice

 - Pinch of salt